graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 *   **Rationale:**
     *   We will retain the name `federated-graph-core` because it precisely describes its function as the engine that enables federation.
     *   We will defer the creation of a `tools-supergraph-core` repository.
 The Hubs are intended to be simple assemblers, and their logic is either provided by `tools-docker-compose` or is use-case-specific.
 Introducing another tools repository at this stage would be an unnecessary abstraction.

+#### **1.7 Architectural Decision: GraphQL Mesh for Supergraph Composition**

+The Tome v8.3 describes the "Render, Commit, Run" workflow, where a `supergraph.graphql` artifact is generated and committed to source control.
+The plan executes this using the `npx @graphql-mesh/compose-cli` tool.

+*   **Rationale:** This is a deliberate architectural choice.
+While other tools (including services within the Hive platform) can perform composition, using the standalone GraphQL Mesh CLI offers key advantages for our CI/CD and developer workflow:
+    1.  **It is a lightweight, stateless build tool.** It requires no running services, databases, or external state, making it perfect for fast, ephemeral CI jobs.
+    2.  **It decouples composition from the runtime.** Our build process does not depend on our running `federated-graph-core` stack, which aligns perfectly with the goal of treating the supergraph artifact as a declarative build product.
+    3.  **It provides a consistent toolchain.** Using Mesh for both source adaptation (as in Phase 4) and supergraph composition simplifies the project's tooling dependencies.

+#### **1.8 Architectural Decision: Dependency Versioning Strategy**

+Throughout this implementation plan, the `version` field in the `graphtastic.deps.yml` manifest is set to `main`.
+This is an explicit choice to optimize for the developer "inner loop" during the initial build-out of the platform.

+*   **Rationale:**
+    *   **For Development:** Using `main` allows developers working on the Hub to immediately pull in the latest changes from Spoke repositories without waiting for a formal release and version tag.
+This accelerates iterative development and cross-component work.
+    *   **For Production:** As mandated by the Tome (Sec 3.4, Precept 5), any Hub intended for a staging or production deployment **must** have its dependencies pinned to specific, immutable Git tags (e.g., `version: v1.3.0`).
+This plan focuses on the initial, local-first development workflow, and the transition to tagged versions is a critical step for production hardening.

 ---